daniel-mckemie/flameKeeper/README.md

 ## Goal/Overview

 - To have a production ready app developed, debugged, and deployed on Heroku or some other comparable site.
-The stack is Node.js, Pug, JS, and the Web Audio API.
+The stack is Node.js, Pug, JS, and the Web Audio API (no database).
 It is wired to two Amazon S3 buckets, one for audio, one for images.
-The audio files are streamed directly from the Amazon bucket to promote lightweight hosting when serving up the page.
+The audio files are streamed directly from the Amazon bucket to the app to promote lightweight hosting when serving up the page.
 The Web Audio API constructs the waveform renderings in the <script> tag of the index.pug file.
 It is also used to serve up any additional panning/effects in the audio itself.
 - Files are tracked in a group of .csv files, so no database is in play.
 Just .csv files that house streaming links, a master list of uploaded files in the amazon bucket, and also composer information that is dynamically assigned and served to views through the controller.
 Heroku is the chosen site to house the app, though any number of options are available, including a custom solution.

 ## Front End
 - Fix visual rendering of 'installation' component of the index.pug file, specifically compatibility issues with Safari/Firefox/Chrome.
 Errors arise with construction of polylines when running outside of Chrome